 - Shrink wrapping equipment: precise sealing that creates a safe, secure, and professional product

 (1) What is automation in a distribution center?

 Techopedia defines automation as “the creation of technology and its application in order to control and monitor the production and delivery of various goods and services.
 It performs tasks that were previously performed by humans.”

 (2) Should I be looking at semi-automated or fully-automated equipment?

 This will depend on your needs and your budget.
-If you are new to automation, you may consider starting with semi-automated equipment to get accustomed to the tools.
-As your output grows, you will want to upgrade to fully-automated equipment.
+Small businesses often start with semi-automated equipment to get accustomed to the tools.
+As your output grows, you may want to upgrade to fully-automated equipment.
 A Hughes packaging expert can help you determine which application is right for your packaging needs.

 (3) Will automation replace jobs?